Jubayer254/EduShare/README.md

 ## Developed Using
 * Programing Languages: HTML, CSS, JavaScript, JQuery, PHP
 * Database: MySQL
-* API: tawk.to is a live chat software.
+* API: tawk.to as a live chat software.

 ## Developed By
 * Jubayer Hossen